takumi0706/google-calendar-mcp/SECURITY.md

 ## Security Mechanisms

 The Google Calendar MCP handles OAuth tokens and calendar data, which may contain sensitive information.
 We've implemented the following security measures:

+### Security Features Added in Version 1.0.0

+1. **Internationalization and Improved Error Handling**:
+   - Standardized all error messages in English for better clarity and consistency
+   - Enhanced error messages to provide more specific information about what went wrong
+   - Improved error handling patterns throughout the codebase
+   - Standardized logging format for better diagnostics and troubleshooting

+2. **Code Refactoring for Security**:
+   - Comprehensive code review and refactoring to identify and address potential security issues
+   - Improved code organization and structure for better maintainability and security
+   - Enhanced documentation of security-related code and features
+   - Standardized coding patterns for handling sensitive data

 ### Security Features Added in Version 0.8.x